PegasusXing/anything-generator/README.md

 ## Usage
 1. Enter your data (URL, text, etc.) in the input field.
-2. Select the type of QR code you want to generate.
+2. _(coming soon)_ Select the type of QR code you want to generate.
-3. Customize the QR code (optional).
+3. _(coming soon)_ Customize the QR code (optional).
-4. Click on the "Generate QR Code" button.
-5. Your QR code will be displayed.
+4. Your QR code will be displayed.
 You can download it using the download button.

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute to this project: